async-aws/aws/docs/features/waiter.md

 # Waiter

-Similar to Official AWS PHP SDK, AsyncAws provides waiters to let you wait until an long operation finished.
+Similar to Official AWS PHP SDK, AsyncAws provides waiters to let you wait until a long operation finishes.

 To ease the development, the above code is wrapped in a helper called "waiter".